Note: Before diving into today's blog post, you definitely should check out my notes on YouTube videos: My English Learning Notes

 I really love the videos from Bob the Canadian.

 He usually posts 2-3 videos a week, and what makes his content stand out is how carefully he chooses the vocabulary and phrases for each video.
-He arranges the content and expresses it in a nice, clear way, which allows viewers to learn many different ways to express their ideas.
+He organizes the content and presents it in a clear, engaging way, allowing viewers to learn many different ways to express their ideas.

 For example, ordering food is a vital survival skill if you live in an English-speaking country.
 Bob had a fantastic video on that, How to Order Food at a Restaurant in English.
-I learned several native expressions from it, so next time I travel abroad, I won't feel nervous or even embarrassed when placing an order.
+I learned several native expressions from it, so next time I travel abroad, I won't feel nervous or even embarrassed when ordering.

 2. Rachel's English: American Pronunciation Deep Dive